dvreeze/mdbexample/README.md

 a "message handler transaction" can lead to *redelivery* (and even infinite redelivery depending on MQ configuration and/or message headers).

-In an EJB context, for *message-driven beans*, only for *container-managed transactions* message receipt is part of the transaction.
+In an EJB context (see below), for *message-driven beans*, only for *container-managed transactions* message receipt is part of the transaction.
 For *bean-managed transactions* this is not the case!
 See [MDB transaction context](https://jakarta.ee/specifications/enterprise-beans/4.0/jakarta-enterprise-beans-spec-core-4.0#transaction-context-of-message-driven-bean-methods).